albion2000/tools-jpeg2pdf/README.md

 It recursively parses sub directories.
 It is able to rename the directories in order to follow some strict conventions.

-mode for simulation, with no effect on the name of the directories, for validation purposes:
+script for simulation, with no effect (by default) on the name of the directories and files, for validation purposes:
-  * naming_conventions.py
+  * naming_conventions_files.py

-mode for renaming effectively:
+mode for renaming effectively directories:
   * naming_conventions_do_rename.py

+mode for renaming effectively files:
+  * naming_conventions_do_rename_files.py

+you can also use naming_conventions_files on the command line to do everythong with more options syntax for simulation, with no effect on the name of the files or directories, for validation purposes: naming_conventions_files.py naming_conventions_files.py -t

+syntax for renaming effectively the files: naming_conventions_files.py -w

+syntax for renaming effectively the directories: naming_conventions_files.py -d

+additional option -t to use if one want dates to be moved to the front of the names and reorganized in YYYY-MM-DD format all 3 options can be combined and all combinations are meaningful

+naming_conventions_do_rename is equivalent to a call to naming_conventions_files -d naming_conventions_do_rename_files is equivalent to a call to naming_conventions_files -w

 The use of this tool is optional, and would be typically used before using scandir2pdf.py